So, you’re planning a 2 days in Singapore itinerary huh?

 However, now what?

 Well, luckily for you, I’ve got you covered with this ultimate, 2-Day Singapore itinerary.
+An itinerary that will help you get off the beaten path in Singapore.

 You’ve traveled a LONG way, so no need to further stress your sleepy self out with worry about what to do in Singapore after you arrive.